Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 // TODO find out how to escape double brackets and use in the example above

-Use iconName as  our binding, icon name references the symbol name directly from our svg defs.
+Lets use 'iconName' as our binding, iconName references the symbol `ID` directly from our svg defs.
 {% highlight javascript %}
 .component('svgIcon', {
     template: '<svg class="icon">